josephrexme/josephrex.me/content/post/2015-03-06-exploring-svg-for-absolute-beginners.md

 	</svg>
 </figure>

 You can inspect the demos on the art board to confirm their live operation.
 All I can think of with this is a quadratic graph.
 I don't mean to scare you off if you're not mathematically inclined because this is so easy to figure out.
 The x and y represent X and Y axis in a graph.
-This is what I meant when I said quadratic graph

-{% image quadratic-graph.png alt="Quadratic Graph" %}

 X represents the horizontal flow while Y represents the vertical flow like the image above.
 X1 is the horizontal starting point, X2 is the horizontal end point, Y1 is the vertical starting point, and Y2 is the vertical end point.
 Makes sense right?
 Stroke is just the color of the line as you may have guessed, and stroke-width is how thick the line should be.